Introduction

 This free allotment calendar is designed to be genuinely useful, not something you download once and forget about.

-It shows you what to do on your allotment each month, based on typical UK conditions, without any of the usual friction:
+It shows you what to do on your allotment each month, based on typical UK conditions, without any of the usual friction of email sign ups of charges.

 As a result, you can dip in at any point during the year and quickly see which allotment jobs matter most right now, rather than feeling like you’re already behind.